We have updated our research website with the data from the 30th of November 2018. The most interesting results are summarized below.

 Based on a universe of 6,500 companies, each month, we calculate fundamental valuation ratios for several countries and regions.

-- Ranking of regions based on PB: Emerging Markets and Japan attractive, Europe and Asia neutral, North America expensive:
+- Ranking of regions based on CAPE: Emerging Markets, Europe and Asia undervalued, North America still expensive:

 - Most attractive countries based on:

 |Turkey (7.8)||China (0.8)||Russia (6.3%)|

 We calculate the returns equity investors can expect over the next 10-15 years in several regions.
 The forecasts are based on the current CAPE and PB.